jan-ldwg/site_manager_docs/docs/datamodel/devicetype.md

 !!! note

-    The number of ports and module slots can not be changed afterwards.
+    The number of ports or module slots can not be changed afterwards.

-**Id**
+#### Manufacturers

+id: all lowercase, - allowed
+name: Everything allowed
+nameShort: Lower and Uppercase, max.
+16 char

+#### Id

 Each device type is identified by a human readable, unique id.

 The rules to generate this id are as follows:

 1. Start with the id of the manufacturer
-2. Convert the name device name to lowercase
+2. Convert the device name to lowercase
 3. Replace all spaces, dots and underscores with -
 4. Remove all remaining special characters

+The id has to be a maximum of 48 characters

 To make this clearer here a some examples: